0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 Our focus in this lab will be on Windows Security events.

-Click “Security” and observe the events.
+Click “`Security`” and observe the events.

 As you can see there are several security events in event viewer.
 Let’s drill into one of these events.

-Here, our focus will be event id <b>4625</b> for the failed logins.
+Here, our focus will be event id **4625** for the failed logins.
 The details that available in the log that is selected are as follows:

 <li>Account name</li>
 <li>Account domain</li>